-Breast cancer happens when cancer cells form in the cells of the breasts.
-Women are at a much higher risk of developing breast cancer, but may also be seen in men.
-Breast cancer is the second most common type of cancer seen in women in the U.S.
+Breast cancer is cancer that occurs in the cells of the breasts.
+It is the second most common cancer in women in the United States.

 Liver cancer, or sometimes called hepatic cancer, is cancer that begins in the cells of your liver.
-The cause of liver cancer is usually unclear, but there are common risk factors that can increase your chance of developing liver cancer.
-Chronic infection with hepatitis B or hepatitis C, cirrhosis, excess alcohol consumption, diabetes and certain inherited liver diseases, are all risk factors that may enhance one’s risk of developing liver cancer.
+The cause of liver cancer is usually unclear.

 Nasal and Sinus Tumors

 Nasal and sinus tumors are tumors that begin in the nose.
 These tumors can be benign or noncancerous.
 Nasal and sinus tumors are rare and are more common in men than in women.
 There are several different types of cancer that occurs in the nasal and sinus cavities.

 Oral cancer is cancer that occurs in any part of the mouth, which includes the lips, gums, tongue, lining of cheeks, the roof of mouth and floor of the mouth (under your tongue).
 Oral

 Ovarian cancer is a type of cancer that affects the ovaries.
 The ovaries are the part of the female reproductive system.

 Pancreatic cancer is a type of cancer that affects the cells of your pancreas, an organ in your abdomen located behind your stomach.